openvinotoolkit/openvino/docs/OV_Runtime_UG/Samples_Overview.md

 make
 ```

-The sample application binaries can be find in:
+The sample application binaries can be found in:

 * For release configuration - `<path_to_build_directory>/intel64/Release/`
 * For debug configuration - `<path_to_build_directory>/intel64/Debug/`